Vein Procedures in Grand Junction, CO

 - Endovenous Ablation Therapy is for patients with large varicose veins.
 With directed heat through a catheter to the affected vessels, the problem veins close themselves off with minimal bleeding.

-- Endoscopic Vein Surgery is a vein procedure involve small precision cuts into your skin near varicose veins.
+- Endoscopic Vein Surgery is a vein procedure involving small precision cuts into your skin near varicose veins.
 The vein surgeon then uses a tiny camera to move through the vein.
-Attached to the camera is a small tool doctor can use to close the vein.
+Attached to the camera is a small tool a doctor can use to close the vein.

 - Ambulatory Phlebectomy is otherwise known as microphlebectomy or stab avulsion is a vein procedure used to remove varicose veins with several tiny cuts in the skin near the vein.
 The varicose veins are then removed from the leg.

 - Vein Stripping and Ligation is a vein procedure that is usually only done in severe cases.
 This procedure involves tying shut and removing veins through small cuts in the skin.
 Medicine is needed for this procedure and recovery can last up to 4 weeks.

 It is best to go to a vein doctor to make sure your venous system is working properly.
 You may discover upon your visit that your veins are not performing as well as they should.
 Blood flow throughout the legs, back up to the heart is an important part of the body’s function.
 Lack or slowed blood flow can mean blood clots, strokes, or worse, death.
 The two main types of vein disorders that can occur are spider veins and varicose veins.